BhagyaLakshmi518/Linux-Configuration/README.md

        then we have to add this port 2200 in the lightsail networkings tab for firewall safety Login into grader using the below command: ssh -i .ssh/id_rsa -p 2200 grader@ipaddress
-        Then run the following command:
+        Then run the following command to disable ssh root as login: sudo nano /etc/ssh/sshd_config
-              sudo nano /etc/ssh/sshd_config
+              make change of PermitRootLogin to 'no'
          Firewall safety commands:
                 sudo ufw allow 2200/tcp
                 sudo ufw allow 80/tcp